===================

 So Xamarin is making C# / .NET work really well in the mobile space, and then there is Unity and MonoGame.
 It’s good news all round for client software and .NET.
 F# have an important role to play here, and some bloggers/communities has caught on to the gaming trend, like Dave, Neil and the London Gramecraft.
 It’ll be interesting to see where this goes.

-I’ll close of with my old reminder to all F#-ers out there; Microsoft is a fickle mistress, who will randomly drop a technology on a whim.
-This year F# has taken many important steps to break free from Microsoft and take control of it’s own fate.
+I’ll close off with my old reminder to all F#-ers out there; Microsoft is a fickle mistress, who will randomly drop a technology on a whim.
+This year F# has taken many important steps to break free from Microsoft and take control of its own fate.
 This work must continue.

 P.S.
 Here’s some other F# related things I will spend time with over the coming year;